addinar/toxicity-detector/README.md

 The project also explores simple CSS animations and was great practice for brushing up UI skills.

 ## **Tech Stack**
-Frontend: Created with React
+**Frontend**: Created with React

-Backend: Powered using Flask server
+**Backend**: Powered using Flask server
-ML: DistilBERT transformers model which uses transfer learning and further trained using Torch on 20,000 comments.
+**ML**: Transfer learning with DistilBERT transformers model and a dataset of 20,000 comments using Torch.
 Trained on Google Colab.

 ## **How It Works**
 ![Diagram 1](frontend/public/assets/diagram-1.jpeg)